abhiTronix/vidgear/docs/gears/webgear/overview.md

 WebGear API provides a highly extensible and flexible async wrapper around [**Starlette**](https://www.starlette.io/)'s ASGI application and provides easy access to its complete framework.
 WebGear can flexibly interact with Starlette's ecosystem of shared middleware, mountable applications, [Response classes](https://www.starlette.io/responses/), [Routing tables](https://www.starlette.io/routing/), [Static Files](https://www.starlette.io/staticfiles/), [Templating engine(with Jinja2)](https://www.starlette.io/templates/), etc.

-In layman's terms, WebGear acts as a powerful **Video Broadcaster** that transmits live video-frames to any web-browser in the network.
+In layman's terms, WebGear acts as a powerful ==**Video Broadcaster**== that transmits live video-frames to any web-browser in the network.
 Additionally, WebGear API also provides a special internal wrapper around [VideoGear](#videogear), which itself provides internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs, thereby granting it exclusive power of broadcasting frames from any incoming stream.

 &thinsp;